Skip to main content

 Quebec-specific pathway with separate selection criteria.
 French language proficiency is increasingly expected.

 Canadian citizenship requires physical presence of 1,095 days within the last 5 years.
-Canada does not permit dual citizenship restrictions — it allows its citizens to hold other passports.
+Canada does not restrict dual citizenship — holders may retain other passports.

 Work permits